-$P{CD}P{CD}$ Sum of available generating capacities of centrally dispatched units as declared by generators generators $\mathbf{P}{CD{min}}\mathbf{P}{CD{min}}$ Sum of technical minima of centrally dispatched generating units in operation $\mathbf{P}{NCD}\mathbf{P}{NCD}$ Sum of schedules of generating units that are not centrally dispatched, as provided by generators (for wind farms: forecasted by PSE) $\mathbf{P}{NA}\mathbf{P}{NA}$ Generation not available due to grid constraints (both planned outage and/or anticipated congestions). $\mathbf{P}{ER}\mathbf{P}{ER}$ Generation unavailability's adjustment resulting from issues not declared by generators, forecasted by PSE due to exceptional circumstances (e.g. cooling conditions or prolonged overhauls) $\mathbf{P}{t}\mathbf{P}{L}$ Demand forecasted by PSE \mathbf{P}{UPres} \mathbf{P}{UPres} Minimum reserve for up regulation $\mathbf{P}{DOWNres}$ Minimum reserve for down regulation $P{DOWNres}$
+P{CD} Sum of available generating capacities of centrally dispatched units as declared by generators8 provided by generators (for wind farms: forecasted by PSE)

+$P{CD{min}}$ Sum of technical minima of centrally dispatched generating units in operation anticipated congestions).

+P{NCD} Sum of schedules of generating units that are not centrally dispatched, as generators, forecasted by PSE due to exceptional circumstances (e.g. cooling conditions or prolonged overhauls)

+P{NA} Generation not available due to grid constraints (both planned outage and/or

+P{ER} Generation unavailability's adjustment resulting from issues not declared by

+P_L Demand forecasted by PSE

+${ m P}{UPres}$ Minimum reserve for up regulation ${ m P}{DOWNres}$ Minimum reserve for down regulation

-For illustrative purposes, the process of practical determination of allocation constraints in the framework of dayahead transfer capacity calculation is illustrated below: figures 1 and 2.
+For illustrative purposes, the process of practical determination of allocation constraints in the framework of day-ahead transfer capacity calculation is illustrated below: figures 1 and 2.
 The figures illustrate how a forecast of the Polish power balance for each hour of the next day is developed by TSO day ahead in the morning in order to determine reserves in generating capacities available for potential exports and imports, respectively, for day ahead market.
 For the intraday market, the same method applies mutatis mutandis.

 Allocation constraint in export direction is applicable if $\Delta Export$ is lower than the sum of transfer capacities on all Polish interconnections in export direction.
-Allocation constraint in import direction is applicable if $\Delta Export$ is lower than the sum of transfer capacities on all Polish interconnections in import direction.
+Allocation constraint in import direction is applicable if $\Delta Import$ is lower than the sum of transfer capacities on all Polish interconnections in import direction.

-5 Note that generating units which are kept out of the market on the basis of strategic reserve contracts with the TSO are not taken into account in this calculation.
+8 Note that generating units which are kept out of the market on the basis of strategic reserve contracts with the TSO are not taken into account in this calculation.